 In this guide, we’ll go over how we arrived at our top 10 picks and what to look for when selecting the best water shoes for kayaking and the other activities mentioned throughout our guide.
 We’ve put in many hours to group activities that pair well together in each of our guides.

 Through our research, we’ve realized just how many different water shoe models are currently available and how difficult it can be to choose the right pair.
-We’re confident that after reading our guides and following our top 10 charts, you’ll know for sure which pair(s) is the best for you and your family.
+We’re confident that after reading our guides and following our top 10 charts, you’ll know for sure which pair(s) are the best for you and your family.

 Now, let’s go over each key consideration.